yuvabharathib/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX1-Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
-### DATE:
+### DATE: 24/02/2025

 ### AIM:
-  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
+  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing.

 ### PROCEDURE:
 1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.